List of Home and Away characters introduced in 2020: Gemma Parata

 Gemma attempts to apologise to John, and they end up talking about their families and Gemma's late husband.
 They agree to a fresh start.
 Gemma supports Nikau when Bella Nixon (Courtney Miller) has a violent reaction to his romantic advances and self-harms.
 John also helps Nikau and he and Gemma bond over their sons.
 Ari's brother Tane turns up in the Bay and Gemma has to break up a fight between them.
 Tane later rents the family a house and Gemma secures a new job at Salt, after her shifts at the Diner are cut.
-The family invite their friends to a hāngi, and Gemma befriends Ben Astoni (Rohan Nichol).
+The family invite their friends to a hāngī, and Gemma befriends Ben Astoni (Rohan Nichol).
 Ben's estranged wife Maggie Astoni (Kestie Morassi) later sees them flirting at Salt and confronts Ben.
 He and Gemma get drunk and go back to his motel room, where they share a kiss.
 But Gemma pulls away and tells Ben that she is not ready to move on from Mikaere.
 They fall asleep on the bed together.
 Nikau confronts his mother for spending the night with Ben and accuses her of disrespecting his father's memory.
 They later fight, but Nikau soon apologises.
 Ben and Gemma decide to remain friends after facing objections from their families.
 After the Diner is robbed, Colby Thorne (Tim Franklin) asks Gemma if he can take her fingerprints, but she refuses.
 The Paratas remain the prime suspects in the robbery and a later carjacking.
 Gemma decides that it is time to spread Mikaere's ashes in New Zealand, and Ari, Tane and Nikau agree to come with her.
 At the airport, Gemma makes it through passport control, but Ari, Tane and Nikau are stopped.
 Tane calls Gemma and encourages her to go to New Zealand, as they will catch up with her, and Gemma leaves alone.
 She decides to stay in New Zealand permanently and later asks Nikau to join her.